ME7502/ME7502/README.md

 ---

 ### 👨‍💻 About Me
-Since my childhood I’ve been passionate about IT and software development.
+Ever since my childhood I’ve been passionate about IT and software development.
 Currently pursuing a **double engineering degree** in **Software Engineering (ENSIAS, Rabat)** and **Computer Science (EILCO, France)**.
 I am working as a **Software Engineer Apprentice at Capgemini** while building impactful projects in **Full-Stack Development** and **DevOps**.